 Assumptions

-All accounts (excluding guest users) are created by users with valid and uniquely identifiable email addresses.
+All accounts (excluding guest users) are created by users(?) with valid and uniquely identifiable email addresses.
+How about admin?? -- All accounts in the system must have unique email addresses.

 The event and program calendar will record data for up to one year ahead.